AdaCore Security Policy

 Continuous integration and product delivery

-AdaCore requires a code review for all changes or additions of external dependencies to the source code of AdaCore products or our build and test system.
+AdaCore requires a code review for all changes or additions of external dependencies to the source code of AdaCore products or our build and test systems.
 In addition to all tests performed automatically after each push to our Git repositories (which are hosted on a private Gitlab instance), we also perform a full rebuild of all our tools on a daily basis.
 These builds are validated by hundreds of thousands of tests performed on various CPU and OS architectures.
 All build and test results are pushed to the AdaCore Product Engineering team, which analyzes all failures and opens internal issues to remediate all detected errors.

 Product delivery is done through our GNATtracker portal, which uses the facilities and services of ServiceNow.
 Customers with a valid account can access that portal and all data is transferred through HTTPS (HyperText Transfer Protocol over TLS), ensuring data is encrypted in transit.
+Customer accounts are siloed and only have access to information associated with their account.

 Official Release

-In addition to the automatic validation, we perform manual tests of all products prior to delivering an AdaCore release.
+In addition to automatic validation, we perform manual tests of all products prior to delivering an AdaCore release.
 All errors detected during the automatic and manual test activities must be analyzed and declared non-blocking for the release process to continue.
 When non-blocking errors are found, they must be properly documented in the AdaCore Known Problems Database and communicated to all customers of that product.